 This room is open to the public during exhibit hours.
 This room will rarely be available for public events, unless related to exhibitions and the room has no IT or AV equipment available for public use.
-For information about using this as an event space, contact David Pavelich.
 The exhibition space is primarily for displaying Rubenstein Library History of Medicine collection materials and will rarely be used for outside curated exhibitions.

 The Josiah Charles Trent History of Medicine Room reflects the generosity and collecting interests of Dr. Josiah Charles Trent, Mary Duke Biddle Trent Semans, and their families.
 Dr. Trent was a graduate of Duke University (1934) and the Medical School of the University of Pennsylvania.
 He was Duke’s first Division Chief of Thoracic Surgery, an historian, a prolific writer, and avid collector.